leslieJt/obsidian-ollama-plugin/README.md

 - **Default Ollama model**: Choose from installed models (requires Ollama running).
 Use **Refresh models** to reload the list.
 - **Enable recommendations**: Toggle AI-generated question recommendations on/off.
 When disabled, no API calls are made for suggestions, improving performance and privacy.

+### Smart UI Behavior

+The plugin intelligently adapts its interface based on the current state:

+- **Dynamic Reset Button**: The Reset button automatically appears when you have conversation history for the current file and disappears when there are no messages, keeping the interface clean and intuitive.
+- **File-Aware History**: Each file maintains its own conversation history, and the UI updates accordingly when switching between files.
+- **Contextual Recommendations**: The recommendation system adapts to your current note content and provides relevant suggestions.

 ### Recommendation System